OnurFurkanUnal/firma-demo/README.md

 # NodeJS And Angular Project

-Main focus of firma-demo demonstrate cookies.You can prefer short life to blacklist for cookies.
+The main focus of the firm-demo is to demonstrate cookies.You can prefer short life to blacklist for cookies.
 You need refresh methods for blacklist.
 Blacklists consuming memory.
 That's a little expensive.

 ### Features: ###